learn-academy-2021-bravo/week-3-assessment-KevinBurgin/interview-questions.md

 1. What are React lifecycle methods?
 Provide three examples.

-  Your answer: A React lifecycle method is a a built in method in a react lifecycle.
-A few examples would be the constructor(), render(), and return()
+  Your answer: A react life cycle method is the life events of a react method some examples are the constructor, render, and return.

   Researched answer: A React life cycle method is a built in method in a react lifecycle a few examples would be the constructor(), render(), and componentDidMount().